rengokantai/mnwebperfinact/README.md

 ###2.3.
 Inspecting network requests
 ####2.3.1.
 Viewing timing information
 The amount of time between the instant the user makes a request to the time the response arrives is known as Time to First Byte (TTFB).

+Prior to the request being made, a few steps occur, such as queueing the request, DNS lookup, connection setup, and the SSL handshake.
+######A note on DNS lookups
+In Chrome, you can look at the DNS cache by going to [here](chrome://netinternals#dns)